Gasorekibo/alu-higher_level_programming/python-classes/README.md

-n empty class Square that defines a square
+class that define square with private attribute size